 In 2013, Amazon’s founder Jeff Bezos has announced his plan to use drones as a way to offer fast, reliable deliveries to his customers.
 After many prototypes, news articles and debates as well as other delivery trials by companies such as La Poste, Google and UPS, we are yet to see drones delivering takeaways or parcels to our doors.
 So, one has to ask oneself, will drones really take over the delivery business?
 What are the pros and cons?

 Nowadays, everybody wants to receive their goods as soon as possible with the least effort possible, this is how drone delivery comes into play.
 Unlike cars or bikes, drones can simply fly over traffic, congestion and difficult roads making delivery faster and therefore reducing shipping costs for customers.
+There are so many high quality drones available these days which you can check in hand by renting from sites like FriendWithA.com but we believe drones are still not fully ready for a huge scale delivery.

 Moreover, delivery transport is responsible for a large proportion of the UK’s carbon emissions, we know now that online shopping is not beneficial for our planet and adds a lot more traffic to roads.
 By implementing drones, we could reduce carbon emissions and reduce road congestion dramatically.